jtfedd/panda3d-project-template/README.md

-# panda3d-project-template
+# Panda3D Project Template

-Panda3D Project Template
+This is the template I use for my Panda3D projects.